hotwolf/DIYVent/_posts/2020-06-22-vent-assembled.md

 ![Mounted vent]({{ site.url }}/images/2020-06-22-vent_mounted.png)

-If I do a redesign of the vent cover, I'll leave out the wooden frame amn make a round fully printed shape, that fits very closely around the fan.
+If I do a redesign of the vent cover, I'll leave out the wooden frame and make a round fully printed shape that fits very closely around the fan.